Spoken Description

 Present Continuous

-The present continuous can describe fixed arrangements or near-future plans, especially when there is a set time or place.
+The present continuous can describe definite future arrangements, especially when there is a time and place agreed upon.
+It is commonly used for personal plans.

 Examples